RyanMcCleary/othello/wasm-test/README.txt

 (you have to have emscripten installed to do this; you can simply do 'sudo apt install emscripten' from WSL).
 After executing this command, the files add.wasm, add.js, and add.html are generated.
 The add.wasm file contains the compiled C function (the WebAssembly).
 The add.js file acts as a wrapper for the add.wasm file.
-The add.html file is simply a way to view the standard output of a wasm file (we won't be using this).
+The add.html file is a way to view the standard output of a wasm file (we won't be using this).
 I then created the file index.html, using the method 'cwrap' to wrap the compiled C function.
 You can then test this file by executing the following command